raspberrypilearning/h1-starter-cc/en/step_1.md

 --- /task ---

-Click on the ‘Click me’ button to go back to the HTML & CSS Module pathway to begin the projects.
+Click on the ‘Click me’ button below to go back to the HTML & CSS Module pathway to begin the projects.

 <a href="https://codeclub.org/en/projects-cc">
 <img src="images/Clickme.png">